cbernalz/UCIWWEIHR_demo/README.md

 the [forecast-obj-forecast-only csv](/results/forecast-obj-forecast-only.csv).
 Nowcast object that only has desired weekly Rt's is in the [nowcast-obj-wo-init-rt csv](/results/nowcast-obj-wo-init-rt.csv).

+`plots` folder contains plots of the model output.

 `data-pull.r` file in the `r` folder is the file that pulls the data from the below sites.